5 Best Foods for Flowerhorn Cichlids for Head Growth in 2023 – Reviews & Top Picks

 What Do Flowerhorns Eat?

-While flowerhorns are omnivores, they enjoy a carnivore diet that consists of brine shrimp, blood worms, and daphnia.
+While Flowerhorns are omnivores, they enjoy a carnivore diet that consists of brine shrimp, blood worms, and daphnia.
 These large fish are known for the hump on their head, which varies in size depending on certain factors.

-Since diet plays a role in your flowerhorn’s head growth, it is important to feed them a high-quality staple diet along with protein supplements like bloodworms or shrimp.
+Since diet plays a role in your Flowerhorn’s head growth, it is important to feed them a high-quality staple diet along with protein supplements like bloodworms or shrimp.
 Their staple diet should be high in protein and have the added benefit of color-enhancing ingredients like krill or spirulina.

-Many flowerhorn fish keepers also recommend feeding flowerhorns a mixture of blanched veggies like lettuce, zucchini, or deshelled peas.
-A good flowerhorn diet will consist of veggies, protein-rich supplements, and a high-quality staple diet that is high in protein and low in carbohydrates.
+Many Flowerhorn fish keepers also recommend feeding Flowerhorns a mixture of blanched veggies like lettuce, zucchini, or deshelled peas.
+A good Flowerhorn diet will consist of veggies, protein-rich supplements, and a high-quality staple diet that is high in protein and low in carbohydrates.

-See also: 8 Best Filters For Flowerhorn Cichlids
+- Related Read: Best Filters For Flowerhorn Cichlids

-Featured Image Credit: Huy-Thoai, Shutterstock
+Featured Image Credit By: Huy-Thoai, Shutterstock